Maximinodotpy/articles/042 - Carousel Component with Svelte/_blog/article.md

 ---
-name: 'Carousel Component with Svelte'
+name: Carousel Component with Svelte
-slug: 'carousel-component-with-svelte'
+slug: carousel-component-with-svelte
-tags: []
+tags:
+  - Component
+  - Svelte
-category: 'General'
+category: General
-status: 'publish'
+status: publish
-description: "Let's create a Carousel Component with Svelte."
+description: Let's create a Carousel Component with Svelte.
 ---

 I'm in love!
 There I said it, and I'm not embarrassed whatsoever.
 Svelte is incredible, it's intuitive and fast, and it has all the things I want.
 That's why today we will build a carousel component with it.
 We'll look at CSS's `scroll-snap` property and how to make our component themeable via CSS variables.